What are the Five Elements in Chinese Medicine? and How do the Five Elements Work?

 How do the five elements in Chinese Medicine work?

-Through observing the natural world the theory of the five elements was created.
-The five elements are five phases of a cycle, and each element describes a point where energy changes.
+Through observing the natural world, the theory of the five elements was created.
+The five elements are the five phases of a cycle, and each element describes a point at which energy changes.

 All elements are connected.
 There are many relationships between the elements.
-Some elements nourish each other and some elements control each other.
-Water is the most yin for example.
+Some elements nourish each other, while others control each other.
+Water is the most yin, for example.
 It’s slow, dark, and cold.
 Fire is the most yang.
 It’s fast, fiery, and bright.
-The elements help to generate one another, they control one another, and they can even attack each other when there’s pathology.
+The elements help generate one another, control one another, and even attack each other when there’s pathology.
 Each element also has a related color, sound, smell, emotion, internal organs, and meridians.

 How to use the five elements of Chinese Medicine:

-You can use knowledge of five element patterns and energies to determine where you’re out of balance.
-You can also use them to attune to natural cycles happening all the time.
+You can use knowledge of five-element patterns and energies to determine where you’re out of balance.
+You can also use them to attune to the natural cycles that occur regularly.

-You can see these cycles and start to understand them more clearly when you look at the movement of the seasons.
+You can see these cycles and better understand them by looking at the movement of the seasons.
 Learn about the seasons and how they relate to the five elements with my videos about winter, spring, summer, and fall.

 What are the five elements?

-The elements are usually visually represented in a circle with each element proceeding the last.
+The elements are usually represented visually in a circle, with each preceding the last.

 Let’s start with the water element.
 The water element is a time of rest before growth.
 Its movement is downward.
-It’s when energy is stored just like plants storing energy in their roots during the winter.
-This element is related to the Kidneys and Bladder in Chinese Medicine and deep potency and stamina.
+It’s when energy is stored, just like plants storing energy in their roots during the winter.
+This element relates to the Kidneys and Bladder in Chinese Medicine and to deep potency and stamina.

-Next comes fall which is the metal element and a declining state.
+Next comes fall, which is the metal element and a declining state.
 Metal is a time of harvest and a contraction of energy.
-Metal is related to the Lungs and Large intestine and is concerned with taking in inspiration and letting go of what no longer serves us.
+Metal is related to the Lungs and Large intestine and concerns taking in inspiration and letting go of what no longer serves us.

 Chinese Medicine for Yoga Online Training